-Adminator, the popular Bootstrap4 Admin template provided by ColorLib is now available as a coded web app in Flask Framework (MIT License) - provided by AppSeed.
+Adminator, the popular Bootstrap4 Admin template provided by ColorLib is now available as a simple Flask Dashboard coded with database, authentication, ORM and deployment scripts.

 Adminator is a responsive Bootstrap 4 Admin Template.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.
 This UI kit comes with a clean and modern design that might help you to start faster a new project.
 It’s easily customizable and provides you a collection of custom pages, applications, necessary widgets to code a beautiful admin dashboard in less time.

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.

 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.

 Starting with Flask is super easy.
 We need to have Python installed and a few minutes to spare: